derich56/credit-risk-lgd-backtesting-/README.md

 - 📌 Dataset: Loan Data for Credit Risk Modeling
 - 🔗 https://www.kaggle.com/datasets/shawnysun/loan-data-for-credit-risk-modeling

 The dataset includes borrower characteristics, loan details, repayment behavior, and recovery information, which are used to construct the **Loss Given Default (LGD)** target.
+In addition to the original source on Kaggle, the dataset is also included in this repository in ZIP format.
+This allows users to easily access and reproduce the analysis without needing to download the data separately from Kaggle.

 ### 📌 Data Usage
 - File used: `loan_data_defaults.csv`